 Other claim is a demand for the payment of salaries arrears for COPE support staff.
 The party does not have representation in the legislature and the claim is againt the party.
 There is no probability that the support staff would win the case against the legislature.
 The legislature have filed papers to oppose the order to declare the Secretary to be in contempt of court.
 The estimated legal fees are R 400 000.
 Furthermore there is a claim for the former CFO claiming for the restatement after dismissal.
-The prospects of success for the applicant are non existence as seh failed to follow proper process and the estimated legal fees are R 400 000. lastly there is a claim against COGHSTA and others and legislature was indicated as other department, this is with regard to legal representative appointed by the state attorneys in a matter for COGHSTA is claiming for service redered from the department and other respondent.
-Legislature was mentioned as other responded but based on our evaluation this has no direct financial implication on the legislature for the claim.
+The prospects of success for the applicant are non existence as seh failed to follow proper process and the estimated legal fees are R 400 000. lastly there is a claim against COGHSTA and others and legislature was indicated as other department, this is with regard to legal representative appointed by the state attorneys in a matter for COGHSTA is claiming for service redered from the department and other respondent.Legislature was mentioned as other responded but based on our evaluation this has no direct financial impliaction on the legislature for the claim.
 The estimated legal fees are R 300 000

-Legal Claims

-Legal claims and estimated cost

-29. Service in Kind

-South African Police Service

-Parliamentary of the Republic of South Africa Public Works

-Security Services provided by the police as the legislature is a National Key Point Training for members of the Limpopo Legislature Public works Service in Kind, Refer to note 10 for the presentation of the service in kind rental income and note 16 for the related rental under operating lease.
-The office in Parliamentary villages are insignificant and members pays rental income of the residential houses.
+Legal Claims Legal claims and estimated cost - 2,060 1,960 29.
+Service in Kind South African Police Service Security Services pr legislature is a Natic ces provided by the police as the National Key Point Parliamentary of the Republic of South Africa Public Works Public works Service presentation of the s note 16 for the relate lease.The office in F ers of the Limpopo Legislature ice in Kind, Refer to note 10 for the e service in kind rental income and ated rental under operating Parliamentary villages are nembers pays rental income of the

 The entity recognise services in-kind that are significant to its operation and/or service delivery objectives as assets and recognise related revenue when it is probable that the future economic benefits or services potential will flow to the entity and the fair value of the assets can be measured reliably.
-Where service in-kind are not significant to the entity's operations and/or service delivery objectives and/or do not satisfy criteria for recognition, the entity disclose the nature and type of service in kind.
-Based on the entity assessment the service in-kind above does not meet the recognition except Public works building in Lebowakgomo.
-Refer to note 16 for the revenue recognised from the service in kind and note 10 for the related rental under operating lease .
+Where service in-kind are not significant to the entity's operations and/or service delivery objectives and/or do not satisfy criteria for recognition, the entity disclose the nature and type of service in kind.Based on the entity assessment the service in-kind above does not meet the recognition except Public works building in Lebowakgomo.Refer to note 16 for the revenue recognised from the service in kind and note 10 for the related rental under operating lease .